ByzSecAgg: A Byzantine-Resistant Secure Aggregation Scheme for Federated Learning Based on Coded Computing and Vector Commitment: The Proposed Scheme

-For $K=1$, user $n$ computes $d_{i,j}^{(n)}=\norm{\mathbf{F}_i(\alpha_n)-\mathbf{F}_j(\alpha_n)}^2$ and sends the result to the server. \item {\bf Distance Recovery at the Server:} Consider polynomial function $d_{i,j}(x)\triangleq \sum_{\ell=0}^{2(K+T-1)}a_{\ell;i,j}x^{\ell}$.
-Since $d_{i,j}(x)$ is a polynomial function of degree $2(K+T-1)$, the server can use Reed-Solomon decoding \cite{lin2001error} to recover all the coefficients of this polynomial using $2(K+T)-1$ evaluations of $d_{i,j}(x)$.
-Since in the setting, there are at most $A$ adversarial users, $d_{i,j}(x)$ can only be correctly recovered if the server receives at least $2(K+T+A)-1$ outcomes from the users.
-In addition, $d_{i,j}^{(n)}$, for that are sent to the server from the non-adversarial users $n\in[N]\backslash\mathcal{D}$ are indeed equal to $d_{i,j}(\alpha_n)$, for $i<j\in[N]$.
-Therefore, the server is able to recover $d_{i,j}(x)$.
-The coefficient of $x^{K-1}$ in $d_{i,j}(x)$ is equal to $ a_{K-1;i,j}=\norm{\mathbf{w}_{i}-\mathbf{w}_{j}}^2$ that the server looks for in order to find the outliers. \item {\bf Outlier Detection at the Server:} A distance-based outlier detection method (or a closeness criterion) can be employed to make sure that the local updates selected by the server are consistent with each other.
-This will help to eliminate any local updates that are significantly different from the others and may not be suitable for inclusion in the update.
-In this scheme, multi-Krum algorithm (see \cite{blanchard2017machine} and Subsection \ref{krum-def}) is utilized for this purpose.
-Upon completion of the algorithm, the server selects a group of $m$ users whose local updates are close to each other and broadcasts a list of the chosen users, denoted by $\mathcal{U}_{\text{s}}\subset [N]$.
-As stated in \cite{blanchard2017machine}, the multi-Krum algorithm ensures the resiliency of the global model, as defined in Section \ref{sec:prob}. \item{\bf Aggregation of the Shares:} The users calculate the aggregation of shares of users belong to set $\mathcal{U}_{\text{s}}$, i.e., $\mathbf{S}_n~=~\sum_{\tilde{n}\in\mathcal{U}_{\text{s}}}\mathbf{F}_{\tilde{n}}(\alpha_n)$, and sends it to the server.
-In this step, each user sends a message of size $\frac{L}{K}$ to the server. \item {\bf Recovering the Aggregation:} Let us define
+Assuming a sufficiently large field size $p$, we can guarantee the accurate recovery of pair-wise distances. \item {\bf Outlier Detection at the Server:} In this step, the multi-Krum algorithm (see \cite{blanchard2017machine} and Subsection \ref{krum-def}), a distance-based outlier detection method (or closeness criterion), is employed to ensure that the local updates selected by the server are consistent with each other.
+This will help to eliminate any local updates that are significantly different from the others (adversarial behavior of Type-1) and may not be suitable for inclusion in the update.
+Upon completion of the algorithm, the server selects a group of $m$ users, whose local updates are close to each other and broadcasts a list of the chosen users, denoted by $\mathcal{U}_{\text{s}}\subset [N]$.
+As stated in \cite{blanchard2017machine}, the multi-Krum algorithm ensures the resiliency of the global model, as defined in Section \ref{sec:prob}, and the convergence of the sequence of gradients (See Subsection \ref{analysis}). \item{\bf Aggregation of the Shares:} Each user calculates the aggregation of shares of users belonging to set $\mathcal{U}_{\text{s}}$, i.e., $\mathbf{s}_n~=\sum_{\tilde{n}\in\mathcal{U}_{\text{s}}}\mathbf{F}_{\tilde{n}}(\alpha_n)$, and sends it to the server.
+In this step, each user sends a vector of size $\frac{L}{K}$ to the server. \item {\bf Recovering the Aggregation:} Let us define